instructvton/instruct-vton.github.io/README.md

-# instruct-vton
+# deftvton.github.io
-Code for Instruct-VTON paper
+Project page for the DEFT-VTON paper